ncheng006/foodtruck-finder/README.md

 # Food Truck Finder

-Food Truck Finder is a web application that helps you discover nearby food trucks in Palo Alto.
-The application consists of a backend API built with Flask and a frontend built with React.js.
+Food Truck Finder is a web application that helps you discover nearby food trucks in San Francisco

 ## Table of Contents